03leg/KickOffBot.com/README.md

 <p align="center">Hey there!👋</p>

-<p align="center">✨Imagine having the power to effortlessly craft your own customized bots for Telegram, without any coding hassle.
+<p align="center">✨Imagine having the power to effortlessly craft your own customized bots (WEB, Telegram), without any coding hassle.
 With <a href='https://www.kickoffbot.com'>kickoffbot.com</a>, that's exactly what you get.😎</p>

 ## Demo